Connect with us

 Finally, make sure you have your Apple ID and other logins handy.
 There’s always a chance the installation logs you out of apps and services so you’ll want to have those on hand so you can get right back to using them.

-We’ve published a guide that will walk you through all of the changes on board the firmware.
-Again, the update will bring a mix of new features, bug fixes, and security patches to iPhone users.
+We’ve released a guide that will walk you through all of the known changes on board the firmware.
+Again, there aren’t many.

 We’ve also released a detailed iOS 17 guide that will take you through many of the latest changes on board the current version of the operating system.